 Counseling, in many ways, is a path toward being true to thy own self.
 How?
 If I know my story, my wounds, my values then doesn’t it follow that I am on the road to being my authentic self?
 How does this benefit us?
 Well, Polonius answers: what follows is being true to others.

 Are you true to yourself?

-In my journey towards healing I have learned that my pain matters, that no one can tell me who I am, that my desires and needs are legitimate and it is important that I make those known.
-In order to live this way I have had to lay down people pleasing and go on an expedition to find out who I really am.
+In my journey toward healing, I have learned that my pain matters, that no one can tell me who I am, that my desires and needs are legitimate and it is important that I make those known.
+In order to live this way, I have had to lay down people pleasing and go on an expedition to find out who I really am.

 The fear, it seems, by many is the possibility of becoming selfish or self consumed but being true to oneself couldn’t be farther from this outlook.
 True self-knowledge enables us to actually give ourselves away which is the antithesis of selfishness.

 Jesus once said, “love your neighbor as yourself.”
 Let me ask, if I have no self to give how then will I offer that self to you?

 As I became aware of myself, my specific pain and trauma, the ways I have protected myself and distanced my heart from others and why, as I learned of my needs and desires and that following Jesus does not mean the disappearance of my unique self but the realization of this in a more authentic powerful way, I came to believe in my ability to offer more to the world.
 More kindness, more empathy, more power.
 In my own awareness I could then help others to be aware.
 I can love them in truth and not because I need them to feel better about myself.

 I love myself.
 My mess and my beauty.
 This has enabled me to embrace and abide in the love of God.
 It has made me fit to love others, although I do this imperfectly.
 I can sit with an other in their pain or joy and feel settled within because I know who I am.